team-watchdog/apocalypse-sensor-kit/README.md

 ## 1. Before You Begin

 The system consists of three main components:

-Sensor Modules: Battery-powered devices that collect environmental data.
+1. Sensor Modules: Battery-powered devices that collect environmental data.
-Receiver Device: A central hub that receives and stores data from sensor modules.
+2. Receiver Device: A central hub that receives and stores data from sensor modules.
-Mobile Application: For visualizing and analyzing the collected data.
+3. Mobile Application: For visualizing and analyzing the collected data.

 Before starting, ensure you have the necessary tools:

-Shovel or post-hole digger
+1. Shovel or post-hole digger
-Wire cutters
+2. Wire cutters or small scissors
-Screwdrivers
+3. Screwdrivers
-Gloves and protective eyewear
+4. Gloves and protective eyewear

 ## 2. Deployment